Fiori-Tracker/fioritracker.github.io/docs/usecases/posts/support-handover.md

 ---
 date: 2020-02-28
-slug: "SPS03/support-handover"
+slug: "SAP-Fiori-launchpad-configuration-support-handover"
 categories:
   - Project management
 ---
-# Handover to support
+# SAP Fiori launchpad configuration - handover to support

-Accessing SAP Fiori launchpad set up know-how
+Transferring SAP Fiori launchpad setup know-how after the implementatio

 <!-- more -->

-When the system goes live your support team will start receiving questions from end-users.
-It is important, that they know how SAP Fiori launchpad was set up, otherwise the business will suffer.
-For small teams, handover can be easy to manage.
-In larger implementations, your support team might be part of a separate organization.
-Sometimes the external consulting company that will operate the support, competes with the one that carried out the implementation.
-If this is the case, a support handover document could be useful.
-A support handover documentation heal in Fiori Tracker captures all of this information in one place.
+Your support team will begin receiving end-user questions once the system is live.
+They need a clear understanding of the SAP Fiori launchpad setup to prevent any disruptions.
+Small teams can easily manage the handover.
+During large SAP projects, your support team might belong to a separate organization.
+Sometimes, an external consulting firm might take over support post-implementation.
+In such situations, it is essential to have a support handover document.
+Fiori Tracker holds all this vital information structured and in one place.